XeonXE534/Kitsunari/docs/backend-v2.0.md

 * Only supports `AllAnimeProvider` currently.
 * Designed to gracefully handle missing or malformed data from the provider.
 * Simple caching reduces repeated API calls but still hits the provider if uncached.
-* Stable, fast-ish, and minimal—won’t crash for massive anime series.
+* Stable, fast-ish and won’t crash for massive anime series.
 * Honestly, it’s a bit of a Frankenstein backend, but it works 👍